Donna Air: Personal life

 In 2000, Air was introduced to businessman and animal conservationist Damian Aspinall by their mutual friend Tara Palmer-Tomkinson.
 The pair began a long-term relationship, and Air gave birth to their daughter, Freya Air Aspinall, in September 2003.
 Shortly after her birth, the couple announced their intention to place her in the care of a gorilla, a ritual in which Aspinall's older children had already taken part.

 Air and Aspinall separated amicably in 2007.
-In 2013, Air began dating James Middleton, the younger brother of Catherine, Princess of Wales; the pair eventually separated in 2018.
+From 2013 to 2018, Air was in a relationship with James Middleton, the younger brother of Catherine, Princess of Wales;

 Air has supported charities including the Macmillan Cancer Support, Race for Life, Sport Relief, and Jeans for Genes.

 As of 2019 she was living in Chelsea, London.